pdfme/pdfme/packages/generator/README.md

 # PDFME

-> pdfme is now in beta version.
-Please report any issues or suggestions from [Help page](https://pdfme.com/help) or [edit this page.](https://github.com/pdfme/pdfme/tree/main/website/docs/getting-started.md)

 TypeScript base PDF generator and React base UI.
 Open source, developed by the community, and completely free to use under the MIT license!